orinocoz/mkhost/README.md

 This is a basic script which does not include any kind of webmail or mailing list manager.
 You can install those from [Debian](https://packages.debian.org/stable/mail/).

-## Non-admin virtual users cannot change their passwords
+## Non-admin users cannot change their passwords

 User authentication is handled by [Dovecot SASL](https://doc.dovecot.org/admin_manual/sasl/).
 Virtual user passwords are stored encrypted in a [passwd file](https://doc.dovecot.org/configuration_manual/authentication/passwd_file/).
 This is a minimalistic user management mechanism which does not require a SQL database or LDAP, but we don't know of a generic way for a non-admin user to change anyone's password.